Shift Work Disorder

 If you experience sleepiness on the job due to shift work, try these strategies to help you stay alert:

-• Exchange ideas with your colleagues on ways to cope with the problems of shift work.
+Exchange ideas with your colleagues on ways to cope with shift work problems.
 Set up a support group at work so that you can discuss these issues and learn from one another.

 When your shift is over and you have to sleep, here are some tips for sleeping during the day: